pfaux55/School-Projects/README.md

 Description: This project simulates a frog navigating across a hexagonal grid pond, optimizing its path to consume flies while avoiding obstacles such as alligators and mud.
 The frog prioritizes landing on lily pads and reeds, leveraging a unique priority queue for path selection and a stack for path tracing.
 The simulation adapts to varied terrain and obstacles, using different cell types to represent the pond environment.
 Technologies Used: Java, priority queues, stacks, object-oriented programming.

+Project 4: LinkedNumber, A Linked List Number Representation and Base Conversion

+Description: This project involves the implementation of a number representation using a linked list, facilitating operations such as base conversion, digit manipulation, and validation within a specified numerical base.
+It supports initializing numbers from strings or integers, adding or removing digits at specific positions, and converting numbers between different bases.
+Custom exceptions are used to handle specific error cases related to the linked list operations and base conversions.
+Technologies Used: Java, linked lists, custom exceptions, base conversion, object-oriented programming.

 Python Projects: